We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Training Topics

-Information and training may be designed to cover categories of hazards (e.g., flammability, carcinogenicity) or specific chemicals.
+Information and training may be designed to cover categories of hazards, such as flammability or carcinogenicity, or focus on specific chemicals.
 Chemical-specific information must always be available through labels and SDSs.

 Chemical Spill Cleanup In 9 Steps